Get alerts of updates about «Information for schools, after school programmes and childcare centres»

 - Infection control guidelines for childcare centres, schools and after school clubs (Directorate for Education and Training)

-In consultation with the Norwegian Paediatric Association, the Norwegian Institute of Public Health considers that the vast majority of children and adolescents with chronic conditions can attend childcare and school as usual when these re-open.
-This applies, for example, to children with common conditions such as asthma, allergy and diabetes.
+In consultation with the Norwegian Pediatric Association, the Norwegian Institute of Public Health considers that the vast majority of children and young people with chronic diseases and conditions can go to childcare and school as usual.
+The Norwegian Pediatric Association has more detailed information on its website, which was updated on 25 September 2020.

 Advice about hand hygiene in childcare centres and schools